Mehar Singh (commodore): Maha Vir Chakra

 Throughout his tenure as AOC No. 1 Group controlling operations in Jammu & Kashmir, Air Commodore Mehar Singh displayed great devotion to duty at personal risks and set an example to those serving under him.
 He was the first pilot to land an aircraft at the emergency landing ground at Poonch and at Leh.
 These tasks were not part of his duty but since these were hazardous tasks he was first to carry them out to give confidence to his junior pilots.

-Resignation and life after IAF
+Resignation

 Singh resigned from the IAF on 27 September 1948, over differences with some senior officers on service matters, instead of getting involved in controversy.

-After his retirement, Singh served as the personal adviser to the Maharaja of Patiala Yadavindra Singh, the Rajpramukh of Patiala and East Punjab States Union (PEPSU).

 Death

-On the night of 16 March 1952, Singh was flying from Jammu to New Delhi and was caught in a storm, killing him.
+Singh died in an aviation accident on 11 March 1952.

 Legacy

 Singh was considered to be a legendary pilot and a flying prodigy.
 He was the first pilot to land in Srinagar, Poonch, Leh and Daulat Beg Oldi.
 In a relatively short career of 12 years, he rose to the rank of air commodore and was decorated with two war-time gallantry awards.

 In 2018, the Indian Air Force constituted the Meher Baba Prize in the honour of Air Commodore Mehar Singh for drones development.